csast-rams/IL9341-ESP32Cam/README.md

 #### Steps

+### 1.
-1. Load CameraWebServer from examples --> arduino-esp32/esp32/camera.
+  - Load CameraWebServer from examples --> arduino-esp32/esp32/camera.
-2. Copy CamTolli9341.ino to sketchbook directory and delete CameraWebServer.ino, save sketchbook as CamTolli9341.
+  - Copy CamTolli9341.ino to sketchbook directory and delete CameraWebServer.ino, save sketchbook as CamTolli9341.

+     **-OR-**

+  - Download repository and save as CamTolli9341 in your arduino sketchbook directory

+### 2.
-3. Navigate to TFT_eSPI libraries and replace the default User_Setup.h with the code in ***User_Setup.txt***.
+  - Navigate to TFT_eSPI libraries and replace the default User_Setup.h with the code in ***User_Setup.txt***.
 **(Instead of modifying the original file, rename it as _User_Setup.h and save the new as User_Setup.h)**

 ---